pgriess/wsbench/README.md

 At its simplest, `wsbench` can be invoked with a Web Socket URL pointing to the server.
 For example, this opens and closes 100 connections in serial to the server running on localhost, port 8080.
+No messages are sent down the connections.

     % wsbench ws://localhost:8080